Pulloorampara: Religion

 Christians, Hindus and Muslims are the main religions in Pullurampara.
 48% are Christians, 28% are Muslims, and 24% are Hindus.

 It has been the Malabar Christian stronghold who were migrated from Central Kerala.
 The migration started from early decades of the 20th century and continued well into the 1970s and 1980s.
 The first organized migration to Malabar was envisaged by the Syro-Malabar Catholic Archeparchy of Kottayam, Knanaya Catholic under the direction of the then Bishop Mar Alexander Chulaparambil in 1943.

 Pullurampara Town has two divisions like Papplidapi and Pullurampara.

 Church

 St. Joseph's Church in Pullurampara is located in Pullurampara Pallippadi, 900 meters away from Pullurampara began in 1952.
 It serves as the primary church where Christians worship.
-Just at the centre of Pallipadi there is a Renewal Centre, Badhaniya Retreat Centre of the Thamarassery Syro-Malabar Catholics Diocese, 1km away from Pullurampara Town.
-Pullurampara town has a Chapel(Kurisupalli) at its Centre, at the divertion to Anakkampoyil and Punnackal.
+Just at the centre of Pallipadi there is a Renewal Centre, Badhaniya Retreat Centre of the Thamarassery Syro-Malabar Catholics Diocese, 1 km away from Pullurampara Town.
+Pullurampara town has a Chapel(Kurisupalli) at its centre, at the diversion to Anakkampoyil and Punnackal.
 The church under the leadership of it Priests had been the coordinating entity in the transformation and development of the places in the early decades like building bridges and roads, educational institutions etc.